March 2026 streaming: Netflix leads, rivals strike back

 The first is the sequel.
 It reduces risk: an audience already exists, you just have to call them back.

 Season 2 of One Piece is announced for March 10, 2026.
 The promise is clear: the passage to Grand Line.
 In the manga’s mythology, it’s a threshold.
-The world widens, dangers increase, and the fantasy becomes a navigation trial.
+The world widens, dangers intensify, and the fantasy becomes a navigation trial.

-"Peaky Blinders: The Immortal Man": The Film Or The Temptation Of The Big Comeback
+"Peaky Blinders: The Immortal Man": The Film Or The Temptation Of A Grand Return

 "Virgin River" Season 7: The Comfort Series As A Quiet Engine

-Prime Video: "Scarpetta", Cold Science, Burning Family
+Prime Video: "Scarpetta," Cold Science, Burning Family

 Prime Video announces Scarpetta (season 1) for March 11, 2026.
 The eight episodes are released all at once.
 The binge choice is assumed: they want the investigation to engulf you.